thisarray/mdn_platformer_game/workshop/step14.md

   <audio class="hidden" controls preload="auto" src="sounds/key.wav" data-name="key">Your browser does not support the audio element.</audio>
 ```

-## Create the Sprite and Actor instances to represent the door and the key
+## Create the Sprite and Actor Instances for the Door and the Key

 When a level is loaded, we create the appropriate Sprite instance for the door because it uses a spritesheet and Actor instance for the key.
 Note the door coordinates specify its midbottom.